-6.14.3 Fixed supporting leg with bottom hitch
+6.13.3 Fixed supporting leg

-The machine is put down resting on a fixed supporting leg of the bottom hitch.
+The machine is placed on the fixed supporting leg (1) of the bottom hitch in unhitched condition, such that the drawgear remains freely accessible.

 Lifting and lowering is executed via the hitch hook of the tractor.